orbs-network/orbs-spec/behaviors/services/consensus-context.md

 &nbsp;
 ## `RequestOrderingCommittee` (method)
 > Returns a sorted list of nodes (public keys) that participate in the approval committee for the ordering of a given block height.
 Called by consensus algo.

-* The current list of nodes (per [block height](../../terminology.md)) is managed by the configuration.
-* If the size of requested committee is larger than total nodes, select all nodes as the committee.
-* Order the nodes based on the weighted random sorting algorithm (reputation is taken into account here).
+> Note: currently single phase consensus is used where the committee is based on `RequestValidationCommittee`.

 &nbsp;
 ## `RequestValidationCommittee` (method)

 > Returns a sorted list of nodes (public keys) that participate in the approval committee for the execution validation of a given block height.
 Called by consensus algo.

-* The current list of nodes (per [block height](../../terminology.md)) is managed by the configuration.
+* The current list of nodes (per [block height](../../terminology.md)) is retrieved by a call to `getElectedValidatorsOrbsAddress` in Election contract.
 * If the size of requested committee is larger than total nodes, select all nodes as the committee.
 * Order the nodes based on the weighted random sorting algorithm (reputation is taken into account here).
+  * Get the elected validators reputation by a call to `getElectedValidatorsReputation` in Reputation contract (default to 1 for all members if no such contract).

 &nbsp;
 ## `RequestNewTransactionsBlock` (method)